 Students who are eligible to receive the CSS Profile fee waiver will find out while they complete the application.
 Once you reach the online payment process, you will be notified if you qualify.
 The decision is made automatically based on your responses in the profile application.

 If you don’t qualify for the CSS Profile fee waiver, but the costs would pose a financial burden to your family, your school may have its own program to cover the fees.
 Yale University, for example, offers a school-specific fee waiver.

 Submit your application by the deadline

 If you plan to submit a CSS Profile, be sure to do so before your school’s deadline!
-The application for 2022-2023 became available on October 1, 2022.
+The application for this year became available on October 1.
 Each school sets its own deadline, so check the ones you plan to submit and apply as soon as possible!

 Also see: College application deadline guide